Guillermo de Torre

-Guillermo de Torre (Madrid, 1900 – Buenos Aires, 14 January 1971) was a Spanish essayist, poet and literary critic, a Dadaist and member of the Generation of '27.
+Guillermo de Torre Ballesteros (Madrid, 1900 – Buenos Aires, 14 January 1971) was a Spanish essayist, poet and literary critic, a Dadaist and member of the Generation of '27.
 He is also notable as the brother-in-law of the Argentine writer Jorge Luis Borges.

 Biography

 He became a writer at a young age.
 Ramón Gómez de la Serna, in his book Pombo (1918), described him as "an intelligent and crazy young man".
 In 1918 he met Vicente Huidobro and Robert and Sonia Delaunay.
 He subsequently became estranged from Huidobro.
 He studied law and obtained a diploma, but was unable to become a diplomat due to his deafness.
 He traveled through Europe and was exposed to various avant-garde artistic movements.
 In 1919 he wrote the manifesto of Ultraism, and in the same year collaborated with Jorge Luis Borges and Tristan Tzara in writing an automatic poem.
 He elaborated on Ultraism with a Vertical Manifesto, which appeared in 1920.
 The same year, with José de Ciria y Escalante, he launched Reflector, which Tzara included in his list of présidents Dada.
 In 1923 he published a book of Dadaist poems, Helixes, which makes extensive use of calligrams, negative space, free verse, proparoxytones, and the mechanistic frenzy of Futurism.
 The book's cover was designed by Rafael Barradas, and it was illustrated with woodcuts by Norah Borges.
 Critics savaged the unorthodox work, which is noteworthy for including some of the first haikus written in Spanish: